 Anyone caught over the legal alcohol limit when driving will be banned from driving for at least 12 months, and fined up to £5,000.
-You can also be sent to prison for up to six months.
-Imprisonment, the period of disqualification and size of fine depend on the seriousness of the offence (6).
+You can also be given between three to 11 penalty driving points.
+And you could be sent to prison for up to six months.
+Imprisonment, the period of disqualification, size of fine and penalty points depend on the seriousness of the offence (6).

 If you’re caught drink driving more than once in a 10 year period, you’ll be banned for at least three years.

 How to ensure you don't drink and drive

 - Arrange within your group of friends who's going to be the designated driver.
 A designated driver is the person who abstains from alcohol on a night out so they can drive the rest of their group of friends home safely.

 - If you live somewhere with good public transport links – take advantage of them.
 If you’re planning on staying out beyond the last train, tube or bus, make sure you’ve got a couple of taxi numbers.

 - If you have no option but to drive, stick to zero alcohol beers, mocktails or standard soft drinks.

 - Not every night out has to involve a bar or pub - book a table at a restaurant or try one of our alcohol-free nights on the town ideas.

 - Is it safe to drive the morning after drinking?

 - The Institute of Alcohol Studies’ factsheet on Drinking and Driving